Why do people keep cutting me in half to see if my insides are green?

 Armpits4August:

-In case you haven’t heard–which I hadn’t, but I live under a rather large slab of granite–women have taken to growing out their underarm hair for charity.
+In case you haven’t heard — which I hadn’t, but I live under a rather large slab of granite — women have taken to growing out their underarm hair for charity.
 Yes, men have movember.
 And women have Armpits4August.
 Yes, luxurious locks are sprouting under an arm near you in support of the little known condition called Polycystic Ovary Syndrome (PCOS).
 One of the symptoms of this disease is excessive hair growth.

 The Great Underarm Campaign:

-North American women have only been shaving their armpits en masse for about 100 years.
+Western women have only been shaving their armpits en masse for about 100 years.
 Yup, Jane Eyre, Elizabeth Bennet, Catherine Earnshaw, and all of our other favorite literary heroines likely had armpits like brillo pads.
 And they probably smelled like horse.

 “Mum” was the word and Pens saved our armpits:

-So, mystery solved.
-The first deodorant was invented in 1888 and was called, Mum.
-Strange name.
-In the 1940’s an intelligent woman–is there any other kind?–joined the team and stole the roller-ball idea from the production of pens to create a roll-on.
-This deodorant was called Ban.
+Then, in the 1940’s an intelligent woman — is there any other kind? — joined the team and stole the roller-ball idea from the production of pens to create a roll-on.
+This deodorant was called “Ban.”
 Who knew?

 Armpit juice of the 1950's.